Hallam Hope: Carlisle United

 On 29 June 2017, Hope signed a two-year contract with Carlisle United.
 On joining the club he stated that he hoped to play at centre-forward, but would be happy to play in other positions if required to do so.
-Manager Keith Curle spoke of his previous efforts to sign Hope and joked that "I’ve probably chased Hallam more than I’ve ever chased anyone else through my whole life - ex-wife, ex-partner and current girlfriend included!"
-However Hope struggled at centre-forward and received criticism from "Blues" supporters, though by March had regained confidence and form playing as an left-sided attacking midfielder.
+Manager Keith Curle spoke of his previous efforts to sign Hope and joked that "I've probably chased Hallam more than I've ever chased anyone else through my whole life – ex-wife, ex-partner and current girlfriend included!"
+However Hope struggled at centre-forward and received criticism from "Blues" supporters, though by March had regained confidence and form playing as a left-sided attacking midfielder.
 He ended the 2017–18 season with 18 goals in 49 appearances, finishing as the club's top-scorer.
 He was set a target of 15 goals for the 2018–19 season, with assistant manager Tommy Wright describing him as "one of the best attacking players in this division".
 He was shortlisted for the League Two Player of the Month award after scoring three goals and claiming an assist as the club rose up the League Two table in January.
 He signed a contract extension in March to keep him at Carlisle until 2020.
 He achieved his target, scoring 15 goals in 44 games to become the club's top-scorer for the second successive season.

 The club turned down a transfer bid from an unnamed club for Hope in August 2019.
 The club was speculated to be League One club Blackpool, though this was disputed after manager Terry McPhillips was replaced by Simon Grayson.
 Carlisle manager Steven Pressley suggested that the player's "head has been turned" by transfer speculation but defended him after fans began to jeer Hope following a downturn in performances.
 He further backed the player in October after Hope rejected a call-up from Barbados to instead play for Carlisle.
 Upon Hope's departure from Carlisle, manager Chris Beech said that "he's been superb for me from the moment I came through the door" but that his sale represented a "good deal for the club".